riebeekn/experiments-in-meteor-blog/_drafts/meteor-testing-with-velocity-and-jasmine-part-1.md

       ...
 {% endhighlight %}

-We've changed our header to include a count or incomplete tasks and added a new checkbox for hiding completed tasks.
+We've changed our header to include a count of incomplete tasks and added a new checkbox for hiding completed tasks.

 With this change we're down to one failing test.

 <img src="../images/posts/meteor-client-testing-with-velocity-and-jasmine/step-8-fail-2.png" class="img-responsive" />

-One more to go!

 #####/client/templates/simple-todos.js
 {% highlight JavaScript %}